 How To Freeze Strawberries

 Start by washing the strawberries.
-It is highly recommended to wash the berries before freezing to remove any dirt in them.
+Washing the berries before freezing is highly recommended to remove any dirt in them.

 Discard the berries that are soft and squishy.

 Take a large bowl filled with water and add ½ cup of white vinegar to it.
 Soak the strawberries in this mixture for a minute.
 The dirt will settle down.
-Do not soak the berries for longer than 1 minute otherwise, they will start to lose their flavor and quality.
+Do not soak the berries for longer than 1 minute; otherwise, they will lose their flavor and quality.

 Gently remove the strawberries from the top of the water.